Proposed FEC Rule Would Further Constrain Foreign Election Contributions

 I would not have thought that I needed to say this. pic.twitter.com/T743CsXq79— Ellen L Weintraub (@EllenLWeintraub) June 13, 2019

-The commission's potential changes are part of a number of efforts to try to change campaign and other laws in view of the lessons from the Mueller investigation into Russian interference in the 2016 election.
+The commission's potential changes are part of a number of efforts to try to change campaign and other laws in view of the lessons from special counsel Robert Mueller's investigation into Russian interference in the 2016 election.

-The FEC's proposed rules would specify the commission's legal definition of a contribution to include "non-public" information given at no cost or "below market value" and which would cost a campaign a "non-trivial" amount to obtain.
+The FEC's proposed rules would specify the commission's legal definition of a contribution to include "non-public" information given at no cost or "below market value" and that would cost a campaign a "non-trivial" amount to obtain.

-The proposal also specifically describes information that could be used to hurt an opponent:

-"'Valuable Information' would also include 'any information that could be used to blackmail or otherwise compromise' a candidate for federal office, regardless of the source of the information," the proposal says.
+The proposal also specifically describes information that could be used to hurt an opponent: " 'Valuable Information' would also include 'any information that could be used to blackmail or otherwise compromise' a candidate for federal office, regardless of the source of the information."

 Weintraub signed a notice about the potential new restrictions in the official Federal Register.